Concordia University Irvine

 Eligibility: All students on a CUI I-20 who have been in-status at least one academic year

-Benefit: Work part-time & Full-time, off campus, in the student's field of study for one year while the student is still taking classes at CUI.
+Benefit: Work part-time & Full-time, off-campus, in the student's field of study for one year while the student is still taking classes at Concordia University Irvine.

 Application: Apply through U.S. Citizenship and Immigration Services with the help of the OGP Office.